 Make sure you bid on a property that suits your needs in every way.

-When a property suited to your needs is allocated to you through Homeseeker, you will receive a letter outlining the weekly rental amount.
-The letter will advise you to contact a named Neighbourhood Management Officer (NMO) to arrange a viewing within five working days.
+When a property suited to your needs is allocated to you through Homeseeker Plus, you will receive a letter outlining the weekly rental amount.
+The letter will advise you to contact a named Housing Officer to arrange a viewing within five working days.

 An Income Management Officer (IMO) will also phone you and carry out a financial assessment (often referred to as an Income Management and Vulnerability Assessment or IMVA).
 Your IMO does this to identify any areas where you would benefit from independent advice and support.
 They will also discuss your rent payments.

-If you accept the offer your IMO and NMO will carry out a sign up with you (usually at Ebley Mill council offices).
-At this stage, your NMO will tell you how everything works (especially where the stopcock and the gas and electricity cut-off switches are located)
+If you accept the offer a Housing Officer will carry out a sign up with you (usually at Ebley Mill council offices).
+At this stage, your Housing Officer will tell you how everything works (especially where the stopcock and the gas and electricity cut-off switches are located).